terrapass/ck3-modutil-skybox/README.md

 3. Copy `gfx/map/environment/SkyBox.dds` from this repo, if you want to use the sky texture it provides.

-Alternatively, you can either take one of the cubemap images included in vanilla game (from vanilla `gfx/map/environment` or `gfx/portraits/environments` folders), or create your own skybox image and save it as `gfx/map/environment/SkyBox.dds`.
+<a name="integration.custom-skybox"></a>Alternatively, you can either take one of the cubemap images included in vanilla game (from vanilla `gfx/map/environment` or `gfx/portraits/environments` folders),
+or create your own skybox image and save it as `gfx/map/environment/SkyBox.dds`.

 If going the latter route, make sure that your custom `SkyBox.dds` is using `BC1/DX1` format and is saved as a cubemap ("Cube&nbsp;Map&nbsp;from&nbsp;crossed&nbsp;image" in Paint.NET)